Want to achieve brand consistency? It starts with terminology management.

 How Writer can help enforce your terminology company-wide

-Writer is an AI writing assistant that can make sure your terminology management doesn’t go to waste.
+Writer is an AI writing platform that can make sure your terminology management doesn’t go to waste.
 Your terminology management efforts can live in Writer as a living, breathing guide that can be edited at any time and accessed by anyone on your team.

-With features such as in-text coaching, Snippets that make it easy for team members to use approved content, and a template to create a true term taxonomy, Writer corrects brand terminology in nearly every form of communication.
+With features such as in-text coaching, snippets that make it easy for team members to use approved content, and a template to create a true term taxonomy, Writer corrects brand terminology in nearly every form of communication.

 Emails, social posts, Google Docs — you name it.
 Whatever your company uses, Writer makes sure the right terminology is being used, and offers the correct terms when it’s not.